Rules of Membership of The Acupuncture Society

 The annual membership fees are:

-1) All Styles of Acupuncture and or Chinese Herbal Medicine – £100 (includes full body and spedific use Acupuncture and/or Chinese Herbal Medicine as well as all TCM auxiliary therapies like moxa, cupping, electro stimulation, oriental massage etc.)
+1) All Styles of Acupuncture and or Chinese and Oriental Herbal Medicines – £100 (includes full body and specific use and Traditional and Medical Acupuncture and/or Chinese and Oriental, Ayurvedic and Unani Herbal Medicine as well as all TCM auxiliary therapies like Moxa, Cupping, Hijama, Electro-stimulation, Chinese, Asian and Oriental Massage etc.)

-All Acupuncture styles include: Full body TCM and Specific use Acupuncture:
+All Acupuncture styles include Traditional, TCM and Specific use Medical Acupuncture:

 Traditional TCM Acupuncture